rails/rails/guides/source/4_1_release_notes.md

   connection.
 This means that calling `inspect`, when the database is missing, will no longer raise an exception. ([Pull Request](https://github.com/rails/rails/pull/11014))

-* Remove column restrictions for `count`, let the database raise if the SQL is invalid. ([Pull Request](https://github.com/rails/rails/pull/10710))
+* Removed column restrictions for `count`, let the database raise if the SQL is invalid. ([Pull Request](https://github.com/rails/rails/pull/10710))

 * Rails now automatically detects inverse associations.
 If you do not set the